-The provision for unexpired risk has been calculated as the projected premium deficiency for current in-force business until the next policy anniversary date on or after 1 July 2020.
-As at 30 June 2020, the liability adequacy test identified a surplus, therefore no deficiency in the unearned premium liability.
+The provision for unexpired risk has been calculated as the projected premium deficiency for current in-force business until the next policy anniversary date on or after 1 July 2021.
+As at 30 June 2021, the liability adequacy test identified a surplus (30 June 2020: surplus), therefore no deficiency in the unearned premium liability.

 The calculation of the risk margin has been based on an analysis of the volatility of historical claims experience within the time period covered by the unearned premiums together with future sources of volatility.
-A risk margin of 15% of the present value of expected future cash flows has been applied at 30 June 2020, including an additional 5% allowance for uncertainty associated with COVID-19.
+A risk margin of 12.5% of the present value of expected future cash flows has been applied at 30 June 2021 (30 June 2020: 15%), including an additional 2.5% (30 June 2020: 5%) allowance for uncertainty associated with COVID-19.
 The risk margin was determined with the objective of achieving at least 75% probability of sufficiency of the provision for unexpired risk.
-Refer to Note 15c.
+Refer to Note 16c.